beliven-it/laravel-lockout/README.md

 }
 ```

-2. Protect the login route:

-- Apply the `EnsureUserIsNotLocked` middleware to your login route to prevent requests from locked identifiers (returns 429).
+2. Apply the middleware to your login route:

-Middleware example:
 ```php
 <?php
 use Beliven\Lockout\Http\Middleware\EnsureUserIsNotLocked;